p-schaefer/IntegratedHydrology/README.md

 layers of interest and modeling with (potentially) large numbers of predictors.

-The ***ihydro*** package also implements a novel form of describing spatial autocorrelation among sites.
-Due to the linear nature of flow in streams and rivers, autocorrelation tends to be asymmetric, with downstream sites potentially more similar to upstream sites when they are flow connected, than not flow connected (regardless of spatial proximity). ***ihydro*** produces an asymmetric matrix that describes the relationships between sampling points based on the proportions of an upstream catchment that is shared with a target site.
-Proportion of shared upstream catchment (rather than in-stream distance) is a more relevant measure of spatial autocorrelation in streams because it accounts for differences in catchment areas between points.
+The ***ihydro*** package also implements descriptions of spatial autocorrelation among sites.
+Due to the linear nature of flow in streams and rivers, autocorrelation tends to be asymmetric, with downstream sites potentially more similar to upstream sites when they are flow connected, than not flow connected (regardless of spatial proximity).
+***ihydro*** produces tables that can be transformed into a asymmetric matrices that describes the relationships between sampling points based on instream distances and/or the proportions of an upstream catchment that is shared with a target site.
+Proportion of shared upstream catchment (rather than in-stream distance) are a more relevant measure of spatial autocorrelation in streams because it accounts for differences in catchment areas between points, as well as spatial proximity.
 For example, if water chemistry samples are taken from a large 6th order stream, and a upstream small 1st order tributary we would expect the small tributary to have only a small impact on the larger stream.
 Hence autocorrelation should be low because the tributary is not contributing much flow to the large stream.
 If using in-stream distances, the assumed autocorrelation may be high because the physical distance is small, but this would be incorrect.

 ***ihydro*** stores its geospatial products in a file for easy of retrieval and plotting in external software.
 It can be run in parallel